Serge Conus

 Serge Yulievitch Conus (Серге́й Юльевич Коню́с; October 18, 1902 – October 26, 1988) was a Russian pianist and composer who performed in the United States and Europe.

 Biography

 Early life

 Conus was born in Moscow to composer Julius Conus of French origins and a Russian mother, Zoya Vladimirovna née Voronina.
 His musical family also included his grandfather Eduard Conus, a professor at the Moscow Conservatory, and fellow professor and composer uncles Georges and Leon Conus.
 He began studying piano at the age of four and wrote his first composition at the age of six.
 At seven, he composed a piece for piano and voice, and a gavotte, which he would later play for the Princess Heiress of Italy.

 After obtaining his Baccalaureate degree at the Russian gymnasium of Essentuki, Conus left Russia in 1920 and rejoined his parents and his brother Boris in Paris, France.
+The famed photographer Boris Lipnitzki documented Conus during his time in Paris, along with other artists in the late 1930's.
 He continued his musical studies in the piano at the National Conservatory, with the famous pianists Isidor Philipp and Alfred Cortot as his teachers.